ChristianGalla/AutoStartConfirm/README.md

 - [ ] Winlogon
 - [ ] WMI

+## Current limitations

+To be able to use as less privileges as needed, Auto Start Confirm currently runs in user mode and therefore can only monitor and react after changes occurred.
+There are a few advantages of this implementation, for example even users that are not administrators are able to run the program.
+Currently, it is not planned to change this implementation.

+Currently, it is not planned to create a 32-bit version of the program because most Windows installations are already 64-bit and additional work is needed for example, to access 64-bit registry keys from a 32-bit program.

-## Links
+## Similar programs

 This program is similar to [Sysinternals Autoruns](https://docs.microsoft.com/en-us/sysinternals/downloads/autoruns).
 Sysinternals Autoruns is a great tool for analyzing and disabling or enabling existing autostart programs.
-However, it lacks a function to notify a user about a new startup program and to ask for his permission.
+However, it lacks the function to monitor auto start locations in background and ask users for permission when changes occurred.

-Sysinternals Autoruns is not an Open Source program, but there is a [Autoruns PowerShell Module](https://github.com/p0w3rsh3ll/AutoRuns) that can be used, for example, to determine where a program can be registered to start automatically with Windows.
+Sysinternals Autoruns is not an Open Source program, but there is a [Autoruns PowerShell Module](https://github.com/p0w3rsh3ll/AutoRuns) that was used as reference to determine where Auto Start Confirm should look for auto start locations.

 ## How to build and debug